WHY CHOOSE ITALIA SWEET ITALIA

 So, in a standard 7-day tour, we don’t have dinner on day 2, 4 and 5 after very big lunches.

-We balance different local, regional and Italian traditional meals every day (full meals with many courses, vegetables, meats, pasta, fish, salami, cheeses or pizza or lighter meals and tastings) and we know, for our experience that i.e., on day 2, after a cooking class and a big lunch (starters, 2 different kinds of pasta, second dish, fruit, dessert, coffee, wine and liqueurs) most of the people don’t want a planned dinner with the group and prefer to explore Vasto city center by themselves (our base, that is 5 minutes walking from the accommodation) to maybe have just an aperitivo, some fruit that they can buy at the market, a gelato, a slice of pizza or a dish of pasta.
+We balance different local, regional and Italian traditional meals every day (full meals with many courses, vegetables, meats, pasta, fish, salami, cheeses or pizza or lighter meals and tastings) and we know, for our experience that i.e., on day 2, after a cooking class and a big lunch (starters, 2 different kinds of pasta, second dish, fruit, dessert, coffee, wine and liqueurs) most of the people don’t want a planned dinner with the group and prefer to explore Vasto city center (our base, that is 5 minutes walking from the accommodation) by themselves to maybe have just an aperitivo, some fruit that they can buy at the market, a gelato, a slice of pizza or a dish of pasta.
 Vasto has many wonderful restaurants, wineries, gelaterie and “pizzerie” where you can sample our local dishes and, of course, we’ll be more than happy to give you recommendations.

 Besides, we know that not every minute of your time must be packed with organized events so that you have enough time to explore on your own and actually “live like an Italian.”